-Greenwashing is prevalent in the textile industry, including the dyeing sector, where sustainability claims may lack proper certification or evidence [88] [96].
+Greenwashing is prevalent in the textile industry, including the dyeing sector, where sustainability claims may lack proper certification or evidence (Chen et al., 2018) Teli and Markova, 2021).
 To ensure accurate sustainability claims, rigorous evaluation based on environmental, health, social, and economic impact criteria is necessary.
-Studies have addressed greenwashing in the dyeing industry, emphasizing the importance of regulations and certifications [95].
-Independent certifications and third-party audits can enhance transparency and consumer trust [100].
+Studies have greenwashing in the dyeing industry, addressed emphasizing the importance of regulations and certifications (Rangwala et al., 2020).
+Independent certifications and third-party audits can enhance transparency and consumer trust (Arshad et al., 2022).
 Implementation of recognized sustainability standards and verification processes can promote sustainability throughout the supply chain.
-The denim industry has embraced sustainable practices to reduce its environmental impact, such as low-impact dyes, ozone technology, water and energy-efficient processes, natural or eco-friendly finishing processes, circular economy practices, and renewable energy sources [95].
+The denim industry has sustainable embraced practices to reduce its environmental impact, such as low-impact dyes, ozone technology, water and energy-efficient processes, natural or eco-friendly finishing processes, circular economy practices, and renewable energy sources (Rangwala et al., 2020) (Figure 5).

-A greenwashing matrix can be created for dyes by evaluating criteria such as raw materials, manufacturing process, disposal and waste management, environmental impact, and transparency and certifications [91].
-The matrix can be used to evaluate the sustainability of different types of dyes, from traditional synthetic dyes to natural and plant-based dyes [93].
+A greenwashing matrix can be created for dyes by evaluating criteria such as raw materials, manufacturing process, disposal and waste management, environmental impact, and transparency and certifications (Yar et al., 2022).
+The matrix can be used to evaluate the sustainability of different types of dyes, from traditional synthetic dyes to natural and plant-based dyes (Teli et al., 2021).
 This evaluation can be based on a score or ranking system to determine which dyes are the most sustainable and eco-friendly.

 By using a greenwashing matrix for dyes, consumers and businesses can make more informed decisions about the products they purchase and promote the use of sustainable and environmentally friendly dyes in the denim industry.
 To calculate the sustainability of dyes in the denim industry below matrix are adapted and modified to suit the specific needs and goals of different businesses and organizations.
-They can also be used in combination with other sustainability metrics, such as life cycle assessment (LCA) and cradle-to-cradle (C2C) certification[101].
+They can also be used in combination with other sustainability metrics, such as life cycle assessment (LCA) and cradle-to-cradle (C2C) certification (Souto et al., 2018) (Figure 6).

-Figure 5: Green washing elimination score calculations and key performance metrics
+Figure 6.
+Green washing elimination score calculations and key performance metrics

-6.2 ESG Methods, Metrics and Calculations for Sustainable Dying Operations:
+6.2.
+ESG methods, metrics and calculations for sustainable dyeing operations

 The role of Environmental, Social, and Governance (ESG) factors in sustainable denim dyeing is vital for driving sustainability practices.
-ESG encompasses criteria that assess the environmental impact, social responsibility, and governance practices of organizations [102].
+ESG encompasses criteria that assess the environmental impact, social responsibility, and governance practices of organizations (Muthu et al., 2020).
 ESG principles guide the development and adoption of sustainable dyeing technologies and influence best practices across the supply chain.

-- 1. Environmental Considerations: ESG encourages the adoption of environmentally friendly dyeing techniques and materials to minimize the industry's ecological footprint.
-This includes reducing water consumption, energy use, and adopting low-impact dye formulations [103]. - 2.
-Social Considerations: ESG principles emphasize the social aspects of sustainable dyeing practices, focusing on worker safety, fair labor practices, and ethical sourcing of raw materials.
-Ensuring the well-being of communities affected by dyeing operations is also a key consideration [104]. - 3.
+- Environmental Considerations: ESG encourages the adoption of environmentally friendly dyeing techniques and materials to minimize the industry's ecological footprint.
+This includes reducing water consumption, energy use, and adopting low-impact dye formulations (Greenpeace, 2012). - Social Considerations: ESG principles emphasize the social aspects of sustainable dyeing practices, focusing on worker safety, fair labor practices, and ethical sourcing of raw materials.
+Ensuring the well-being of communities affected by dyeing operations is also a key consideration (Coalition, 2021). - 3.
 Governance Considerations: Good governance practices are vital for ESG implementation.
-This involves adhering to regulations and standards, implementing proper waste management, and ensuring responsible supply chain management throughout the dyeing industry [105].
+This involves adhering to regulations and standards, implementing proper waste management, and ensuring responsible supply chain management throughout the dyeing industry (Sharma and Pandey, 2021).